 The following is a general description of the process that will apply to willing owners of preliminarily eligible structures.
-If a structure owner who was identified as preliminary eligible does not want their structure raised, they may elect to not participate.
+If a structure owner who was identified as preliminarily eligible does not want their structure elevated or floodproofed, they may elect to not participate.
 If the home is sold, and the Project is still authorized, the new owner(s) may elect to participate.